 Dealing with “duality” persona programs.
 One is created in early childhood and the second is created when you are older, maybe even a young adult,… read

-The societal demand to answer the question “who are you” leads to self-image fixation One of the things that opened up profound and lasting insights… read
+Keeping the growth mindset throughout your life.
+The societal demand to answer the question “who are you” leads to self-image fixation.
+One of the things… read

 There are parts of your brain that register and process various types of experience, and another that narrates it.
 In default mode, they activate almost… read